nuxeh/dinky/README.md

 ## Configuration

-There is a configuration file (in TOML format), which will be created in a default XDG path if not specified with the `--conf` parameter.
+There is a configuration file (in TOML format), which will be created in a default XDG path if a path is not specified with the `--conf` CLI parameter.

 In the case that dinky writes out the configuration, it will be populated with default values, and is therefore a good place to start from.
 The name of the